Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 #import "/02-main/attacks/mitm/chronos-drawings.typ": *

-= Simulation Environnement
+= Simulation Environment
 #subject(
   "simu-env/homeio-details",
   heading-offset: 2
 )

 = Requirements <subj:attack:mitm-requirements>
-This scenario is based on a #gls("mitm") attack, the attacker must adopt a man-in-the-middle position.
-In other words, all packets must pass through it.
-As Modbus/#gls("tcp") is an #gls("ip") based protocol, the attacker can use a nice tool named Ettercap (@stack:mitm-ettercap).
-This tool allowed you to performed easily and #gls("arp", long: false) poisoning attack.
+This scenario centres on a #gls("mitm") attack, where the attacker must position themselves between the communication parties, ensuring that all packets pass through their system.
+Since Modbus/#gls("tcp") is an #gls("ip")-based protocol, the attacker can utilize a powerful tool called Ettercap (@stack:mitm-ettercap).
+Ettercap simplifies the execution of an #gls("arp", long: false) poisoning attack.

-An #gls("arp", long: true) poisoning attack involves to send fake #gls("arp") message over the network.
-These message tell the target that the IP adress of other party is located at the attacker's #gls("mac") address like shown on @fig-arp-poisoning.
-The packets are then sent to the attacker, who can manipulate them before sending them back (or not) to the legitimate recipient.
-This attack take place at layer 3 of the OSI model #cite(<ISO-OSI_model-74981-1>).
+An #gls("arp", long: true) poisoning attack involves sending fraudulent#gls("arp") messages across the network, tricking the target into associating the #gls("ip") address of another party with the attackers #gls("mac") address, as illustrated in @fig-arp-poisoning.
+As a result, the target's packets are sent to the attacker, who can them manipulate these packets before forwarding them (or not) to the intended recipient.
+This attack occurs at layer 3 of the OSI model #cite(<ISO-OSI_model-74981-1>).

 #figure(
   align(center,
-    chronos.diagram(arp-spoofing-sync, width: 80%)
+    chronos.diagram(arp-spoofing-sync, width: size-fig.arp-poisoning)
   ),
   caption: [#gls("arp", long: false) poisoning],
 ) <fig-arp-poisoning>

-To use Ettercap, the attacker must know the IP address of the controller and the home io.
-It can be done by sniffing the network directly with Ettercap or tool like `Wireshark`, nmap, hping3, etc. Once the IP addresses are known, the attacker can launch the following command to start the #gls("arp", long: false) poisoning attack :
+To use Ettercap, the attacker need to know the #gls("ip") address of the controller and the Home I/O simulation.
+This information can be obtained by sniffing the network using Ettercap itself or other tools such as `Wireshark`, `nmap`, or `hping3`.
+Once the #gls("ip") addresses are identified, the attacker can initiate the #gls("arp", long: false) poisoning attack with the following command:
 #[
   #figure(
     align(left,